-Ted Shorter is the chief technology officer at Keyfactor.
+Ted Shorter is the chief technology officer and co-founder at Keyfactor.
 Responsible for Keyfactor’s Intellectual Property development efforts, Ted helps align Keyfactor’s security focus with the changing security landscape, ensuring our clients understand the importance of crypto-agility.
 Prior to taking on the CTO role, Ted led the Identity and Access practice for Keyfactor and served as a principal consultant, overseeing delivery for all engagements that require authentication and authorization services.
 Ted has provided oversight to dozens of private-sector enterprise Public Key Infrastructure (PKI) deployments, in multiple vertical markets including: Finance, Manufacturing, Aerospace, e-Commerce, and Healthcare.
 He has also consulted as a subject matter expert in large enterprise smart card deployments.

 Ted has worked in the security arena for over 20 years, in the fields of cryptography, application security, authentication and authorization services, and software vulnerability analysis.
 His past experience includes 10 years at the National Security Agency, a Master’s Degree in Computer Science from The Johns Hopkins University, and an active CISSP certification.